spiral-lang/spiral/README.md

 /// let fix those dam errros!!   whe should create a morphism between bitcoin and dollar mapfn bitcoin(dollar): bitcoin =>  dollar->number / 10'000
-// the result here is then  be them pipelined to
+/// the result here is then  be them pipelined to
-// the mapfn bitcoin(x: #rational  number): bitcoin trasnformation
+/// the mapfn bitcoin(x: #rational  number): bitcoin trasnformation

 console.log(bitcoin {3} -> dollar) //ok! dollar(30'000)
 bitcoin(3).print_dollar() //ok!
 30'000 $USD
 dollar(90'000).print_bitcoin()
-//ok!
+/// ok!
 9 $USD thanks to the #iso morphism
-// (multiptication and division of natural number) are symetric
+/// (multiptication and division of natural number) are symetric
-// transfomation in the #rational number
+/// transfomation in the #rational number

 category euro (self: euro):euro;

 mapfn euro(x: dollar):euro => x->number * 1.1

-// because there is a transformation between bitcoin and the datatypes provides the compiler  is not necessary
+/// because there is a transformation between bitcoin and the datatypes provides the compiler  is not necessary
-// to write those transformations for euro, so #natural #number euro will be automatically implemented
+/// to write those transformations for euro, so #natural #number euro will be automatically implemented

 /// a little bit of fun!ctery
 console.log(bitcoin {3} -> euro) // euro(300'000/11)